Mohammed bin Rashid Space Centre: Nayif-1

-Nayif-1 is the first ever CubeSat designed and manufactured by Emirati engineers, which was originally scheduled for launch in 2016, but delayed waiting for an appropriate SpaceX launch platform to be scheduled.
+Nayif-1 is the first ever Cube-Sat designed and manufactured by Emirati engineers, which was originally scheduled for launch in 2016, but delayed waiting for an appropriate SpaceX launch platform to be scheduled.
 The satellite was launched in February 2017 on the Indian Space Research Organisation PSLV-C37 launch vehicle, which established a world record by launching 104 satellites, the largest number of satellites deployed by a single launcher.

 The name of the satellite is derived from the Arabic noun, which means "one that soars high above" or "one that is morally and intellectually superior".
 For the Nayif-1 project, MBRSC established a partnership with the American University of Sharjah (AUS) in order to provide the engineering students with hands-on experience in satellite manufacturing, testing and operations.

 The Nayif-1 team consists of seven engineering students from the American University of Sharjah in electrical, mechanical and computer engineering disciplines.
 The satellite will be operated by these students, from the ground station to be built onsite at the American University of Sharjah.

-With a dimension of 10×10×11.35 cm3 and a weight of 1.32 kg, the CubeSat will produce a communication footprint ranging from 5,000 to 5,500 km and it will orbit at a height between 450 km and 720 km for up to three years.
+With a dimension of 10×10×11.35 cm3 and a weight of 1.32 kg, the Cube-Sat will produce a communication footprint ranging from 5,000 to 5,500 km and it will orbit at a height between 450 km and 720 km for up to three years.
 The satellite will re-broadcast text messages to the world and it will collect data to help academic institutions in conducting different types of research.

+MBZ-SAT

+MBZ-SAT is the latest Earth observation satellite developed by MBRSC in the UAE.
+It was launched on January 14, 2024, from Vandenberg Space Force Base in California, United States.

+The satellite is designed to capture high-resolution images and includes an automated system for image processing.
+It is intended for commercial use and various applications, including mapping, environmental monitoring, infrastructure management, and disaster response.

+MBZ-SAT is part of the Satellite Development Programme and involved collaboration with the local industries, wherein 90% of the satellite's mechanical components were manufactured in the UAE.

+Etihad-SAT

+Etihad-SAT is an advanced Earth observation satellite using radar imaging technology.
+It was launched in March 2025 after being developed by the Mohammed bin Rashid Space Centre, within a strategic partnership with the South Korean company “Satrec Initiative”.
+It provides three imaging modes: high-resolution imaging for small areas, wide coverage of large areas, and extended observation of longer regions.